Neil Aspin: Later career

 Aspin remained in the English Football League after leaving Port Vale, signing with Darlington in July 1999.
 He made 34 appearances, helping David Hodgson's "Quakers" to reach the Third Division play-off final in 2000 after overcoming Hartlepool United in the play-off semi-finals following their fourth-place finish at the end of the 1999–2000 season.
 However, Peterborough United won the play-off final 1–0, leaving Aspin with three defeats from his three play-off final appearances.
 Darlington struggled in the 2000–01 season, and Aspin left the club in January 2001 to sign for Hartlepool United.
 He played ten league games as the "Pools" reached the Third Division play-offs, where they were defeated by Blackpool at the semi-final stage.
 At the end of the campaign Aspin joined Northern Premier League First Division side Harrogate Town as a player-coach.

 Harrogate topped the table by a ten-point margin in the 2001–02 season and spent the 2002–03 campaign in the Premier Division.
 The club was invited to join the newly formed Conference North after a fifth-place finish in the 2003–04 season.
 Aspin worked as manager John Reed's assistant as he wound down his playing career to focus on coaching.
 He was expected to return to Darlington as a defensive coach, only for the move to fall through after the club reversed its decision.

 Style of play

 A solid defender who could play at centre-back and right-back, Aspin was a good marker and an adept tackler.
 He was popular with supporters due to his commitment and hard-working style of play, which made up for his lack of technical skill.
 He was nicknamed "Skull" by Leeds fans, having suffered from hair loss at an early age.
 In May 2019, he was voted into the "Ultimate Port Vale XI" by members of the OneValeFan supporter website.
+In December 2025, supporters voted him onto the all-time Port Vale XI on the club's official website.

 "Aspo was one of those guys who played with a very basic philosophy.
 Either the ball or the player could pass him, but never both – and he often preferred to clear the player rather than the ball."